Fithos/tgp/README.md

 ### OS Layer

 *tgp* profiles CPU utilization (separating user and kernel components) and the number of context switches (CS) experienced by the target application.
 The former allows one to determine whether the CPU is well utilized by the application.
-Context switches can be used as a measure of contention between tasks, as an excessive number of context switches are an indication that tasks executing in parallel significantly interfere with each other due to the presence of numerous blocking primitives (caused e.g. by I/O activities, synchronization, and message passing).
+Context switches can be used as a measure of contention between tasks, as an excessive number of context switches is an indication that tasks executing in parallel significantly interfere with each other due to the presence of numerous blocking primitives (caused e.g. by I/O activities, synchronization, and message passing).

 ### Hardware Layer